researchstudio-sat/webofneeds/webofneeds/won-matcher-service/README.md

 ### Solr Online Matcher

 The Solr matching algorithm from the module [won-matcher-solr](../won-matcher-solr) is the default online matcher that actually computes matches in real time.
-It saves received needs into a Solr index and generates queries for them to find similar needs in the index to generate matches.
+It saves received atoms into a Solr index and generates queries for them to find similar atoms in the index to generate matches.

 It is integrated into the matching service by starting an Akka cluster node that connects itself to the matching service cluster node.
 It implements an actor, [MatcherPubSubActor] (../won-matcher-solr/src/main/java/won/matcher/solr/actor/MatcherPubSubActor.java), that registers itself with the matching service event bus and handles events messages from and to the matching service.

-After registration the Solr matcher will receive events (e.g. most important need-created-events) that the matching service send on its event bus.
-The Solr matcher will also compute matches from incoming needs and send them back as hint events to the matching service via the event to be published.
+After registration the Solr matcher will receive events (e.g. most important atom-created-events) that the matching service send on its event bus.
+The Solr matcher will also compute matches from incoming atoms and send them back as hint events to the matching service via the event to be published.

 ### Integrating a matching algorithm